-(2) Where the funds referred to in paragraph 1 are entrusted to an intermediary, they shall be transferred via strictly separate client accounts $(...)^{101}$ .
+(2) Where the funds referred to in paragraph 1 are entrusted to an intermediary, they shall be transferred via strictly separate client accounts (...)189.

 Art.
-290 - Financial assets and professional indemnity insurance "of brokers"
+290 - Financial assets and professional indemnity insurance "of brokers" 190

 - (1) For insurance or reinsurance brokerage firms, the authorisation is conditional on the production of evidence of a fully paid-up share capital amounting to not less than 50,000 euros.
 This fully paid-up share capital must be raised to not less than 125,000 euros within a timeframe of five years from the date of the authorisation. - (2) For insurance or reinsurance brokers, the authorisation is conditional on the production of evidence of financial assets amounting to not less than 25,000 euros.
-This amount must be raised to not less than 50,000 euros within a timeframe of five years from the date of the authorisation $(...)^{103}$ .
+This amount must be raised to not less than 50,000 euros within a timeframe of five years from the date of the authorisation (...)191.
 Financial assets shall mean the net assets of the insurance or reinsurance broker. - (3) The amounts referred to in paragraphs 1 and 2 shall remain valid, even in cases of an aggregation of insurance and reinsurance mediation activities.
-In cases of aggregation of insurance and reinsurance broker approvals or of insurance and reinsurance brokerage firm approvals, the timeframes referred to in paragraphs 1 and 2 are linked to the first broker approval. - (4) Brokers must, moreover, take out an insurance policy with an "insurance" undertaking authorised to carry out professional indemnity insurance in the Grand Duchy of Luxembourg covering their professional civil liability, where the extent of the guarantees, territorial scope, exclusions and proof of cover shall be fixed by a "CAA" regulation.
+In cases of aggregation of insurance and reinsurance broker approvals or of insurance and reinsurance brokerage firm approvals, the timeframes referred to in paragraphs 1 and 2 are linked to the first broker approval. - (4) Brokers must, moreover, take out an insurance policy with an "insurance" undertaking authorised to carry out professional indemnity insurance in the Grand Duchy of Luxembourg covering their professional civil liability, where the extent of the guarantees, territorial scope, exclusions and proof of cover shall be fixed by a "CAA" regulation. - (5) The funds referred to in this Article shall be at the disposal of the broker on a permanent basis and be invested in the own interests of the insurance or reinsurance broker's business. - (6) "The net equity of an insurance or reinsurance brokerage firm and the financial assets of an insurance or reinsurance broker" 194 may not fall to less than the amounts required under paragraphs 1 and 2. - (7) If the "assets referred to in this Article" fall below the amount required under paragraphs "1, 2 and 6"196, the CAA may, where the circumstances so justify, allow the broker a limited period in which to rectify the situation or cease activities.